ChiefAj23/GNAPing-On-the-Job/README.md

 ## Q&A
 Questions are welcome via asolanki42@tntech.edu

+## Acknowledgement
+This research is partially supported by Qatar National Research Foundation (NPRP14S-0413-210206), National Sci- ence Foundation (NSF-REU 2349104) and Faculty Research Grant 2023-24 from the Office of Research at Tennessee Tech Uni- versity, Tennessee Tech University’s Center for Manufacturing Research

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.